-Firstly, I’d like to clarify that I didn’t mean this site to be some sort of a political arena.
-The bottom-line is that I thought it was a funny idea, but it ended up opening some interesting discussions.
+Firstly, I’d like to clarify that I didn’t mean this site to be a political statement.
+The bottom-line is that I thought it was a funny idea, but it ended up raising some interesting questions.
 Some people felt that this site would promote racism, or that the site itself is racist.
 Others felt quite the opposite.
 I was very surprised to receive many emails with encouraging words from Chinese, Korean, and Japanese people.
 In some ways, I was expecting to upset many of them.

 Why do I think this is funny?
 Here is a long explanation.
-We are all afraid of unfamiliar things, and we all have things we are unfamiliar with.
-This is part of human nature.
+We all have things we are unfamiliar with, and we are all afraid of them to some degree.
+This is human nature.
 We cannot accuse others of being unfamiliar with certain things.
 I have a friend who once admitted to me that, when she was first getting to know me, she felt uncomfortable and somewhat afraid of me.
-She told me that she grew up in a suburb where there were only Caucasians.
-Apparently I was the first Asian person that she got to know.
+She told me that she grew up in a suburb where there were only White people.
+Apparently I was the first Asian person she got to know.
 I appreciated her honesty.
 I came to this country when I was 16.
 I went to an ordinary American high school for my junior and senior years.
-At first, I had great difficulties telling Caucasians apart.
+At first, I had difficulties telling White people apart.
 One day in my PE class, after about half an hour into the class, my teacher suddenly approached me and said, “Who are you?
 You are not my student.”
-Apparently I had followed a wrong teacher.
+Apparently I had followed the wrong teacher.
 Both of the PE teachers had blonde hair and mustaches, and I could not tell them apart.
 If I see them now, I’m sure I would say to myself, “What the hell was I thinking?”

 Eskimos have a few dozen names for different states of snow (though someone told me recently that this is a myth).
-I’m sure most of us will not be able to tell the difference between one name and another.
-I once had a Caucasian hairdresser who toldme that he worked for a Japanese hair salon in New York for a long time.
+I’m sure most of us would not be able to make such subtle distinctions.
+I once had a White hairdresser who told me that he worked for a Japanese hair salon in New York for a long time.
 He looked at my hair and correctly guessed which region of Japan my parents were from.
 The more familiar you become with something, the more distinctions you can make.
 Just because I am an Asian, does not automatically mean that I can tell the difference among Asians better.
 After all, I grew up being surrounded by virtually 100% Japanese people.

 I personally separate prejudice from hate.
 The two are very different things for me.
 We all have prejudices; no one is completely free of them.
 Prejudice works unconsciously.
 Hate on the other hand is a conscious act, and therefore is not seen to be a problem by the haters.
 Prejudice is a matter of degree.
 In this sense, we are all racists.
 Denying this would perpetuate the problem forever.
 Only by recognizing the problem, can it ever be solved.
 This goes for everything else: sex, age, nationality, religion, etc..

 Once when I was visiting a friend of mine, as I was waiting for him to buzz me in at the front door of his building, a nosy lady asked me, “Where are you delivering it to?”
 I happened to be holding a plastic bag, and apparently she thought that I was a Chinese food delivery man.
 This is an example of prejudice.
-She has a preconception, working at a subconscious level, that told her that an Asian man holding a plastic bag is a delivery boy.
+She has a preconception that lead her to believe that an Asian man holding a plastic bag is a delivery man.
 I’m sure she did not intend to offend me.
 And, I am sure that if I had asked her if she was a racist, she would have replied no. Similar things happen when you hear words like “doctor” or “lawyer”; many people imagine a man, not a woman, from which many female doctors and lawyers suffer.
 I feel that it is important to be able to openly admit my own prejudices, so that I can do something about it.
-If I say I’m not a racist or sexist, this act of saying it, would superficially give me the satisfaction of integrity, and I will do less to deal with the problem.
+If I say I’m not a racist or sexist, this act of saying it, would superficially make me feel good about myself, and I will do less to deal with the problem.
 We are all so blind to our own shortcomings.

 But hate, on the other hand, is a very different problem.
 It is actually not a problem for the haters.
 They love to hate.
 This becomes a social problem.
 My stance on this issue has always been to ignore them.
-Here is a quote from John Cage, the composer, that I’ve always admired and agreed with:
+Here is a quote from John Cage, the composer, that I’ve always admired: